Driftking202/Assignment/README.md

 - **Issue**: Test fails on login due to CAPTCHA.
   - **Solution**: Amazon sometimes uses CAPTCHA to prevent bot access.
 For regular testing, use a testing environment if available.
 Alternatively, retry tests as CAPTCHA challenges are not always persistent.

-## Contributing

-Feel free to submit issues or pull requests to improve the automation!

----

-This `README.md` provides a solid foundation for setting up, running, and troubleshooting Amazon login and add-to-cart automation with Cypress.
-Let me know if you'd like to expand on any specific sections!